Clan Forbes Society

 * Forbes was fluent in the Dutch language, in which the letters “V” and “F” were pronounced similarly.
 When Forbes arrived in the Plymouth Colony, clerks transcribed his name as they heard it: “Fobes” or “Vobes.”
 Not until the early 19th century when descendants wrote or signed their own names did the spelling “Forbes” start to re-emerge.
 However, some descendants have maintained the early American spelling “Fobes” until today.

 Sources: This story of John Forbes is stitched from several sources, some of which have contradictory details.
-All efforts have been made to reconcile and to corroborate the information presented here.
+For example, some documentation indicates that the colonist John Forbes was a nephew of the Rev. John Forbes of Delft.
+Efforts are ongoing to reconcile and to corroborate the information presented here.

 History of the Town of Duxbury, Massachusetts with General Registers